 Can I Get Veneers if I Have Gum Disease?

-Can I Get Veneers if I Have Gum Disease? from Dr. Rolando Cibischino in Hackensack, NJAs cosmetic dentistry options that can fix the look of damaged or stained teeth, dental veneers can help restore the smile of patients with gum disease.
+Can I Get Veneers if I Have Gum Disease? from Precision Smiles in Hackensack, NJAs cosmetic dentistry options that can fix the look of damaged or stained teeth, dental veneers can help restore the smile of patients with gum disease.
 Many are able to get this treatment when the disease is under control.
 However, gingivitis or periodontitis is different for every patient.
 One patient may have a disease that is relatively easy to treat, while another may struggle to get oral health under control even after trying several treatment options.

 It is not necessarily that veneers make gum disease worse, but these restorations may interfere with treatment.
 Dentists who offer cosmetic procedures for patients generally prefer to work on healthy gums and teeth.
 Read on to discover when veneers are a possibility and when these cosmetic enhancements must be put on hold for the sake of the patient’s health.